 1. Coaches should not Physically and Psychologically (Emotional) mistreat and abuse their Athletes

 2. Athlete Victims who suffer from Physical and Emotional mistreatment and Post Traumatic Stress Disorder (PTSD) should:

-• Come to grips with the inciting Trauma
+• Come to grips with the causes of their Abuse and Trauma

 • Come to grips with their persistent recurring symptoms